aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 ## Specifying endpoint connectivity in the EVPN/VXLAN fabric

-After the previous section, all VRFs and VLANs across the fabric are now defined accross all devices.
+After the previous section, all VRFs and VLANs across the fabric are now defined on each leaf node.
 The `ansible-avd-examples/dual-dc-l3ls/group_vars/CONNECTED_ENDPOINTS.yml` file specifies the connectivity for all endpoints in the fabric (typically servers):

 ```yaml title="CONNECTED_ENDPOINTS.yml"
 --8<--